Bealby/product-landing-page/README.md

 users to engage and purchase.

-The landing page adheres to the Decathlon Design System and the world wide web consortium.
+The landing page adheres to the Decathlon Design System and the World Wide Web consortium.
 Images have a standard dimension and are below 300kb.
 Fonts are optimised accordingly throughout the landing page for all screen sizes.

 ---